 1. Find the reason why you want to be fit

 The reason why you want to be fit will be your driving force towards your goal.
 If you can’t find the reason for making yourself busy with meal preparations and workout schedules, you may find it harder to keep going on once you start doubting yourself.
+Perhaps your goal is to loose weight, gain strength, or enter a fitness competition (if it is, check out Amber Competition Bikinis to go through their designs.)
 You have to dig deep for the reason you’re spending five hours at the gym weekly—rather than spending it driving to the drive-thru for a cheesy and mouth-watering quarter pounder from McDonald’s.

 Find your motivation, hold onto it tightly, and write it on your mirror if you must—anything to remind yourself that you should keep going.